-Amazon: Transparency
+Amazon Transparency

 Role & ownership

-The challenge
+The Problem

-Low customer awareness
+Low customer awareness and weak trust signals

 Surveying the landscape